slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

     - equivalent PRs that is on another branch.
     - related PRs eg. fixes/additions to an unrelease feature PR.
 - I have provided a release note above or checked 'No Release Note'.
+- I have added detector labels.
+Some automation in adding labels from code change and PR description.

 Infrastructure PRs:
 - I have linked any equivalent PRs that is in an another branch.